As you grow fond of your hamster, having hamster babies probably seems like a good idea.

 Should that happen, the mother is likely to abandon her babies, or even worse, outright kill them.

-Naturally, you should not clean the cage during this time and of course, neither should you try to handle the babies.
+Naturally, you should not clean the cage during this time, and of course, neither should you try to handle the babies.

 Not touching the hamster babies can be hard.
-After all, they look so small, blind and helpless.
+After all, they look so small, blind, and helpless.

-However, we really can’t stress how important it is that you do not try to do anything.
-If you see a baby hamster outside the nest, mama hamster will go and retrieve it once she realizes it has gone onto its own adventures.
+If you see a baby hamster outside the nest, mama hamster will go and retrieve it once she realizes it has gone on to its own adventures.

 Time period: Birth to 2 weeks old